Aveglia/vAMPirus/helpmeoutsome.md

         vAMPirus by default, unless the --skipAminoTyping option is set, will generate unique amino acid sequences or  "AminoTypes" from generated ASVs.
 These AminoTypes, barring any skip options set, will run through all the same analyses as ASVs.

-        vAMPirus will translate the ASVs with Virtual Ribosome and relies on the user to specify the expected or minimum amino acid sequence length (--minAA) to be used for AminoTyping and pOTU generation (discussed below).
+        vAMPirus will translate the ASVs with Virtual Ribosome and relies on the user to specify the expected or minimum amino acid sequence length (--minAA) to be used for AminoTyping and pcASV generation (discussed below).
 For example, if you amplicon size is ~422 bp long, you would expect the amino acid translations to be ~140.
 Thus, you would either edit the --minAA value to be 140 in the configuration file (line 59) or in the launch command.
 You can make it shorter if you would like, but based on personal observation, a shorter translation is usually the result of stop codons present which would usually be removed from subsequent analysis.
 If there are any sequences below the minimum amino acid sequence length the problematic sequence(s) and its translation will be stored in a directory for you to review.

         Example launch command:

             `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --minAA 140`

-    2. Nucleotide-based clustering into OTUS (nOTUs) -
+    2. Nucleotide-based clustering into OTUS (ncASVs) -

         In this technique, as the name infers, the clustering of ASVs into OTUs is based on nucleotide identity.
-To signal vAMPirus to generate nOTUs, we just add the "--nOTU" option to our launch command:
+To signal vAMPirus to generate ncASVs, we just add the "--ncASV" option to our launch command:

-                `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --nOTU`
+                `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV`

-        With nOTU analysis specified, vAMPirus will still generate ASVs and produce ASV-related results with a report, so you are not losing any results when you the clustering and this way, you can compare the reports afterwards.
+        With ncASV analysis specified, vAMPirus will still generate ASVs and produce ASV-related results with a report, so you are not losing any results when you the clustering and this way, you can compare the reports afterwards.

         vAMPirus allows you to specify either one or multiple clustering percentages that can be specified in the configuration file or the launch command.
-For each ID% specified, nOTUs will be generated and will be ran through all subsequent processes (e.g. counts, phylogeny, taxonomy, report generation, etc.)
+For each ID% specified, ncASVs will be generated and will be ran through all subsequent processes (e.g. counts, phylogeny, taxonomy, report generation, etc.)

             // Percent similarity to cluster nucleotide ASV sequences